Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 Whether you're PCSing to JBSA, using your VA loan for the first time, selling your San Antonio home, or exploring the Hill Country — this guide covers the questions Christopher Beal's clients ask every day.
 Straight answers, no fluff.

 This FAQ is maintained by Christopher Beal — U.S. Army veteran, MRP-certified Military Relocation Professional, and founder of Veteran Real Estate San Antonio: The Beal Group.
-Ranked #13 and #14 in the San Antonio Business Journal Top 25 Realtors (2024 & 2025), Christopher specializes in VA loans, JBSA military relocation, luxury homes, and residential real estate across San Antonio and the Hill Country.
+He has helped 325+ families across $125M+ in career sales and holds 370+ verified five-star reviews.
+Ranked San Antonio Business Journal Top 25 Individual Agent#13 in 2024, #14 in 2025, and #20 in 2026 — and a 7× eXp ICON Agent.
+The Beal Group was Voted Best Real Estate Agency in the San Antonio Current's 2026 Best of San Antonio Readers' Choice.
+Christopher specializes in VA loans, JBSA military relocation, luxury homes, and residential real estate across San Antonio and the Hill Country.
+Texas real estate license TREC #723559.

 San Antonio Real Estate FAQ · Quick Answer